 Some of her ugliest sketches are painted in the strip clubs she visited as Ned, which she uses to explore the basis of male sexuality and female debasement.
 Though her conclusions about this and masculinity in general are certainly debatable, they are also provocative, and her experiment is interesting enough to justify spending the time to read this book.

-1491: New Revelations of the America's before Columbus1491: New Revelations of the America's before Columbus
+1491: New Revelations of the America's before Columbus

 By Charles C. Mann